colosseum-wiot/colosseum-school-2022/wifi-assignment/README.md

 The results should look similar to: <br /><br /> ![UHD tone example](images/uhd-tone-example.png)

 2. Hit `Ctrl+C` in both terminals to stop the `uhd_tx_tone.sh` and `uhd_rx_fft.sh` example scripts.
+3. Optional: edit `uhd_tx_tone.sh` file to change the center frequency to 0.99 GHz.
-3. Optional: edit `uhd_tx_tone.sh` file to change the center frequency to 0.9 GHz.
+4. Optional: edit `uhd_tx_tone.sh` file to change the center frequency to 0.9 GHz.
 Repeat Step 1 and compare the results.